-1. Government and public records
+1. Government and Public Records

-- Real estate transactions (including appraisals)
+- Real estate transactions and appraisals

 - Trademark filings

-- Marriage licenses and divorce decrees
+- Marriage licenses and divorce records

 - Birth and death certificates

-- Census statistics
+- Census data

-- Voter registrations
+- Voter registration lists

-- Driver’s licenses
+- Driver’s license records

-- Utility companies
+- Utility company accounts

 - Government spending reports

-- Political campaign contributions
+- Political donations

-- Sex offender registrations
+- Sex offender registry status

-- Professional and business licenses
+- Business registrations and professional licenses

 - Criminal records